epiglottis-cartilage/armada-engine-prototype/README.md

 2. build locally
 ### 1: Github Action CI build
-[![CMake on multiple platforms](https://github.com/Ampher-4/armada-engine-prototype/actions/workflows/cmake-multi-platform.yml/badge.svg?branch=master)](https://github.com/Ampher-4/armada-engine-prototype/actions/workflows/cmake-multi-platform.yml) you can go go the action page to download build executables and check the logs.
+[![CMake on multiple platforms](https://github.com/Ampher-4/armada-engine-prototype/actions/workflows/cmake-multi-platform.yml/badge.svg?branch=master)](https://github.com/Ampher-4/armada-engine-prototype/actions/workflows/cmake-multi-platform.yml)

+you can go go the action page to download build executables and check the logs.
 ### 2: local build
 for linux, you can run `dependency.sh` to install all dependencies. for windows, you can use `vcpkg` to install all dependencies using `vcpkg.json` under manifest mode.
-After generating the cache, you would found multiple build targets, with each one has clear explainations.
+After generating the cache, you would found multiple Cmake build targets, with each one has clear explainations.